jucacrispim/toxicbuild/docs/source/user_guide.rst

 Builder has extra optional params, too.
 They are the following:

 * ``branch``: Indicates which branch triggers this builder.
 If no branch, all branches will trigger the builder.
+You may use wildcards here.
 * ``envvars``: A dictionary in the form {VAR: VALUE} for environment variables to be used in all steps in this builder.
 * ``plugins``: A list of plugins that will be used in the builder.